 Ensure all elements in the focus order have an appropriate

-role="", and if a custom widget, that they correspond to valid ARIA roles.
+role attribute value, and if the element is a custom widget, that correspond to valid ARIA role attribute values are applied.

 Ensure all device-independent user input methods have appropriate roles to enable interaction with form content.